youndon/Flares/src/main/kotlin/Books/Kotlin Standard Library Cookbook/5_Tasteful Design Patterns Adopting Kotlin Concepts.md

 ##Introduction

-The following chapter is going to present popular, general-purpose design patterns applicable to a range of programming problems.
+The following chapter is going to present popular, FP.general-purpose design patterns applicable to a range of programming problems.
 The following recipes focus on exploiting Kotlin's built-in language support for implementing specific concepts and patterns.
 Apart from basic design patterns, such as Strategy or Builder, the chapter will focus on different usages of Delegation in a diverse set of applications and scenarios.
 Once you get familiar with the concepts presented in this chapter, you will be able to utilize the language's built-in features while designing and developing elegant and reliable systems.